ea227/A.-sapidissima-Scripts/EVA Submission.md

 # Submitting the variant data to the EVA
 The code below is for submitting the variant data (i.e., vcf file) to the European Variation Archive ([EVA](https://www.ebi.ac.uk/eva/))

-I first made sure that the sample name in the VCF file matched the BioSample ID (**_Asap-001_**), and that the mitochondrial contig xxx was removed.
-The code for this can be found in [Alignment and Variant Calling](./Alignment%20and%20Variant%20Calling).
+I first made sure that the sample name in the VCF file matched the BioSample ID (**_Asap-001_**), and that the mitochondrial contig (NC_014690.1) was removed.
+The code for this can be found in [Alignment and Variant Calling](./Alignment%20and%20Variant%20Calling.md).
 Next, I had to remove the following line (was offending to the eva-submit software):

 ```bash
 # Unzip the vcf file